isaracorp/Toolkit-Samples/mceliece_generate_keys/README.md

 ## Getting Started

-We have created 3 small sample applications that demonstrate how to use the IQR Toolkit's McEliece QC-MDPC implementation:
+We have created 3 small sample applications that demonstrate how to use the toolkit's McEliece QC-MDPC implementation:

 * `mceliece_generate_keys` takes care of step 1.
 * `mceliece_encrypt` takes care of step 4.